harmouche/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+In a typical React application, data is passed top-down (parent to child) via props, but this can be cumbersome for certain types of props (e.g. locale preference, UI theme) that are required by many components within an application.
+Context provides a way to share values like these between components without having to explicitly pass a prop through every level of the tree.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+In a nutshell, actions are events.
+Actions send data from the application (user interactions, internal events such as API calls, and form submissions) to the store.
+The store gets information only from actions.
+Internal actions are simple JavaScript objects that have a type property (usually constant), describing the type of action and payload of information being sent to the store.
+Reducers are functions (pure) that take the current state of the application and an action and then return a new state.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+State is nothing but the state of the application at a given point of time.
+Generally component state is stored locally within a component and is not accessible from other components unless it’s explicitly passed as props to it’s sub components.
+When the number of components increases, the passing of props starts becoming cumbersome.
+Where as application state is a centralised global store which is accessible to any component that subscribes to the store.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+thunk is another word for a function.
+But it’s not just any old function.
+It’s a special (and uncommon) name for a function that’s returned by another function.
+When an action creator is called redux-thunk intercepts and acts on returned data.
+If the thing returned is an action, it forwards the action through to the reducer.
+But, if the thing returned is a function, aka a thunk (a function returned from a function), then it invokes the thunk and passes the dispatch function as an argument to it.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Redux, it is well structured and easy to understand by other developers who might use the code.

 ## Project Set Up